spy86/docker-bash/README.md

 # Docker-bash
 [![Build Status](https://travis-ci.org/spy86/docker-bash.svg?branch=main)](https://travis-ci.org/spy86/docker-bash)

-🐳 Simple docker container with bash
+🐳 Simple docker container with bash.<br/>

 Simple docker image based on Linux apline with BASH and tools like grep, sed, awk, bc, head, tail, and etc

 # How to use ?